travco/postcss-secmodify/README.md

 (So you can pretend it's not a hacky fix)

 Use this plugin to:
-- Target certain parts of your css so you don't have to worry about accidentally matching and replacing something you didn't want to touch
+- Target certain parts of your CSS so you don't have to worry about accidentally matching and replacing something you didn't want to touch
 - Make edits to personalize a CSS library that isn't yours, without needing to maintain your own clone (as much).
 - Make a postcss polyfill, without the time required to code a plugin.
 - Make automatic hacky fixes and have some piece of mind that a file-wide RegEx wouldn't give you.